fieldtrip/website/workshop/hamburg2023.md

+---
+title: FieldTrip workshop in Hamburg in 2023
+---

 # FieldTrip workshop in Hamburg 2023

 The research training group [Emotional Learning and Memory](https://www.grk2753.uni-hamburg.de/) GRK/RTG 2753 organizes a FieldTrip workshop at the University of Hamburg, Germany.